processone/docs.ejabberd.im/content/tutorials/muc-hats.md

 - the form provided by ejabberd is slightly different to the examples, consequently the form filling must be updated.
-- form submission in example 5 should have in the `command` element `status='completed'`
+- form submission in example 5 should have in the `command` element `action='complete'`

 In summary, the flow is: